freebasic/fbfrog/readme.txt

 > Add a BUG_IF() and TK_ASSERT(x, TK_*) instead of xassert()

-> Check for nested /' or '/ in C comments, those need to be replaced since they have meaning in FB...

 > Instead of translating-by-re-emitting, allow preserving C tokens as-is for untranslated constructs, and add a global replace-operators-etc pass.